-- 1) The Subscriber requests in writing that SSL.com revoke the Certificate; - 2) The Subscriber notifies SSL.com that the original certificate request was not authorized and does not retroactively grant authorization;
+- 1. The Subscriber requests in writing that SSL.com revoke the Certificate; - 2.
+The Subscriber notifies SSL.com that the original certificate request was not authorized and does not retroactively grant authorization; - 3.
+SSL.com obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Section 6.1.5; - 4.
+SSL.com obtains evidence that the Certificate was misused;

-- 3) SSL.com obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Section 6.1.5; - 4) SSL.com obtains evidence that the Certificate was misused; - 5) SSL.com is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or this CP/CPS; - 6) SSL.com is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - 7) SSL.com is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - 8) SSL.com is made aware of a material change in the information contained in the Certificate; - 9) SSL.com is made aware that the Certificate was not issued in accordance with SSL.com's CP/CPS; - 10)SSL.com determines that any of the information appearing in the Certificate is inaccurate or misleading; - 11)SSL.com ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate; - 12)SSL.com's right to issue Certificates expires or is revoked or terminated, unless SSL.com has made arrangements to continue maintaining the CRL/OCSP Repository; - 13)SSL.com is made aware of a possible compromise of the Private Key of the Subordinate CA used for issuing the Certificate; - 14) Revocation is required by SSL.com's CP/CPS; or - 15) The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).
+- 5. SSL.com is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or this CP/CPS; - 6.
+SSL.com is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - 7.
+SSL.com is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - 8.
+SSL.com is made aware of a material change in the information contained in the Certificate; - 9.
+SSL.com is made aware that the Certificate was not issued in accordance with SSL.com's CP/CPS; - 10.
+SSL.com determines that any of the information appearing in the Certificate is inaccurate or misleading; - 11.
+SSL.com ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate; - 12.
+SSL.com's right to issue Certificates expires or is revoked or terminated, unless SSL.com has made arrangements to continue maintaining the CRL/OCSP Repository; - 13.
+SSL.com is made aware of a possible compromise of the Private Key of the Subordinate CA used for issuing the Certificate; - 14.
+Revocation is required by SSL.com's CP/CPS; or - 15.
+The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).

-In addition to the circumstances given above, for EV Code Signing Certificates, Subscribers are expected to not intentionally include Suspect Code in their signed software.
-Intentionally signing Suspect Code is a violation of the terms of the EV Code Signing Subscriber Agreement, and is grounds for revocation of the EV Code Signing Certificate.
+In addition to the circumstances given above, for Code Signing or EV Code Signing Certificates, Subscribers are expected to not intentionally include Suspect Code in their signed software.
+Intentionally signing Suspect Code is a violation of the terms of the Code Signing and EV Code Signing Subscriber Agreement, and is grounds for revocation of the Code Signing or EV Code Signing Certificate.
+If a third party provides information that leads SSL.com to believe that the certificate is compromised or is being used for Suspect Code, SSL.com shall revoke the Code Signing Certificate.